Aizen-sys957/Aizen-sys957/README.md

 # 💫 About Me:
- hi my name is aryan rajput  currently studying in guru nanak dev university<br>i m learning verilog ,c and app development <br>
+ hi my name is aryan rajput  currently studying in guru nanak dev university<br>i m  passinate to learning verilog  ,c for vlsi and app development <br>

 ## 🌐 Socials: